Lord President of the Council: The office and its history

 During times of National or coalition government the office of Lord President has sometimes been held by the leader of a minority party (e.g. Baldwin 1931–1935, MacDonald 1935–1937, Attlee 1943–1945, Clegg 2010–2015).
 It has been suggested that the office has been intermittently used for Prime Ministerial deputies in the past.

 A particularly important role was played by the Lord President of the Council during the Second World War.
 At this time the Lord President served as chairman of the Lord President's Committee.
 This committee acted as a central clearing house which dealt with the country's economic problems.
 This was vital to the smooth running of the British war economy and consequently the entire British war effort.

 Winston Churchill, clearly believing that this wartime co-ordinating role was beneficial, introduced a similar but expanded system in the first few years of his post-war premiership.
 The so-called 'overlord ministers' included Frederick Leathers as Secretary of State for the Co-ordination of Transport, Fuel and Power and Lord Woolton as Lord President.
 Woolton's job was to co-ordinate the then separate ministries of agriculture and food.
-The historian Lord Hennessy of Nympsfield quotes a PhD thesis by Michael Kandiah saying that Woolton was "arguably the most successful of the Overlords" partly because his ministries were quite closely related; indeed, they were merged in 1955 as the Ministry of Agriculture, Fisheries and Food.
+A thesis by Michael Kandiah called Woolton was "arguably the most successful of the Overlords" partly because his ministries were quite closely related; indeed, they were merged in 1955 as the Ministry of Agriculture, Fisheries and Food.

 On several occasions since 1954, non-British Ministers have served briefly as acting Lords President of the Council, solely to preside over a meeting of the Privy Council held in a Commonwealth realm.
 Examples of this practice are the meetings in New Zealand in 1990 and 1995, when Geoffrey Palmer and James Bolger respectively were acting Lords President.